yr5913/spring-beans/README.md

 16. Autowired without using @Autowired annotation anywhere -- by default spring does the constructor autowiring if there is only one constructor
 17. Autowired using @Autowired annotation on constructor -- best practice
+18. Multiple beans, using @Autowired annotation on constructor where the parameter name doesn't match with any of the multiple beans -Error UnsatisfiedDependencyException